---Jimmy Giles, Senior Director, Organization & Talent Development
+- Jimmy Giles, Senior Director, Organization & Talent Development at Whataburger

 AI in Talent Acquisition could be an effective option to identify and source talent from diverse backgrounds while simultaneously eliminating the likelihood of unconscious (or conscious) bias.
 That's ambitious, my I'm hopeful, since our previous attempts--and 'regular' intelligence--has been minimally successful.

 - Angel Stewart, Director of Talent Management at The Robert Toigo Foundation